Loudspeaker: Magnetostrictive speakers

-Magnetostrictive transducers, based on magnetostriction, have been predominantly used as sonar ultrasonic sound wave radiators, but their use has spread also to audio speaker systems.
-Magnetostrictive speaker drivers have some special advantages: they can provide greater force (with smaller excursions) than other technologies; low excursion can avoid distortions from large excursion as in other designs; the magnetizing coil is stationary and therefore more easily cooled; they are robust because delicate suspensions and voice coils are not required.
-Magnetostrictive speaker modules have been produced by Fostex and FeONIC and subwoofer drivers have also been produced.
+Transducers based on magnetostriction have been predominantly used as ultrasonic sound wave radiators for sonar, but their use has also spread to audio speaker systems, including subwoofers.
+Magnetostrictive speaker drivers have some special advantages: they can provide greater force (with smaller excursions) than other technologies and low excursion can avoid distortions from large excursion as in other designs; the magnetizing coil is stationary and therefore more easily cooled; they are robust because delicate suspensions and voice coils are not required.
+Magnetostrictive speaker modules have been produced by Fostex and FeONIC.

 Electrostatic loudspeakers

-Electrostatic loudspeakers use a high voltage electric field (rather than a magnetic field) to drive a thin statically charged membrane.
-Because they are driven over the entire membrane surface rather than from a small voice coil, they ordinarily provide a more linear and lower-distortion motion than dynamic drivers.
-They also have a relatively narrow dispersion pattern that can make for precise sound-field positioning.
+Electrostatic loudspeakers use a high-voltage electric field (rather than a magnetic field) between two conductive planes to drive a thin statically charged membrane between them.
+Because the driving force is applied over the entire membrane surface rather than from a small voice coil, they potentially provide a more linear and lower-distortion motion than dynamic drivers.
+They also have a relatively narrow dispersion pattern that can make for precise sound-field positioning comparable to studio monitors.
 However, their optimum listening area is small and they are not very efficient speakers.
-They have the disadvantage that the diaphragm excursion is severely limited because of practical construction limitations—the further apart the stators are positioned, the higher the voltage must be to achieve acceptable efficiency.
-This increases the tendency for electrical arcs as well as increasing the speaker's attraction of dust particles.
+Diaphragm excursion is severely limited due to practical construction limitations—the further apart the planes are positioned, the higher the voltage must be to achieve acceptable output.
+This increases the tendency for electrical arcs, as well as increasing the speaker's tendency to attract dust particles.
 Arcing remains a potential problem with current technologies, especially when the panels are allowed to collect dust or dirt and are driven with high signal levels.

-Electrostatics are inherently dipole radiators and due to the thin flexible membrane are less suited for use in enclosures to reduce low frequency cancellation as with common cone drivers.
-Due to this and the low excursion capability, full range electrostatic loudspeakers are large by nature, and the bass rolls off at a frequency corresponding to a quarter wavelength of the narrowest panel dimension.
-To reduce the size of commercial products, they are sometimes used as a high frequency driver in combination with a conventional dynamic driver that handles the bass frequencies effectively.
+Electrostatics are inherently dipole radiators and due to the thin flexible membrane are less suited for use in enclosures to reduce low-frequency cancellation as with common cone drivers.
+Due to this and the low excursion capability, full-range electrostatic loudspeakers are large by nature, and the bass rolls off at a frequency corresponding to a quarter wavelength of the narrowest panel dimension.
+To reduce the size of commercial products, they are sometimes used as a high-frequency driver in combination with a conventional dynamic driver that handles the bass frequencies effectively.

 Electrostatics are usually driven through a step-up transformer that multiplies the voltage swings produced by the power amplifier.
 This transformer also multiplies the capacitive load that is inherent in electrostatic transducers, which means the effective impedance presented to the power amplifiers varies widely by frequency.
 A speaker that is nominally 8 ohms may actually present a load of 1 ohm at higher frequencies, which is challenging to some amplifier designs.